kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be giving a total of four talks in August, submitting a paper and slides for a 45-minute talk and a poster presentation in September!
 Busy times!
 - I have been featured as 1 of 3 scholars in [PLMW Perspectives](https://2022.splashcon.org/track/splash-2022-PLMW#PLMW-Perspectives)!
 I will be featured for SPLASHCON's PLMW via video, too!
 Since PLMW was my path to grad school, I am honoured!
 - I was invited to (and attended) Scale AI's, BNY Mellon's event on Bots & Biases, Palo Alto Networks' Rock Your Resume event and Unity Technology's recruiting events
-- I was invited to Adobe's Experience Research Day Track (Emerging Devices)
+- I was invited to Adobe's Experience Research Day Track (Emerging Devices).
+- I'm giving a talk at LearnTeachCode / WomenWhoCode's Lightning talks on SageMath / Pure Math computation on Graph Theory :)
 - I gave a talk on the bitcoin research project at CSRMP's Alumni talks.
 - I was accepted to WIN6!
 I will be in the Machine Learning and Arithmetic group, led by Lauter and Newton (2023)!
 - I attended Meta's United Scholars Program for PhD Researchers 2022 at their HQ!
 I am honoured!